 As a model, Ava has worked with Matilda Jane Clothing, Walmart, Elizabeth Noel, and Lemonade Kids Magazine.
 Her story of becoming a model is published in a lesson plan that is used by teachers in North America to teach kids about differences and specifically vitiligo.
 Last November, she was named Canada’s one of the most extraordinary children by the CBC (Canadian Broadcasting Company).
-No wonder if her success story has been in multiple newspapers across Canada.
+No wonder if her success story has been featured in multiple newspapers across Canada.

 Ava was 4 years old when her mom spotted a small white spot on her back.
 The 7th-grade student recalls, “I was prescribed a steroid cream when I was 4, my parents didn’t feel it was safe to use on me, so they just left it.
 I have never had any treatment since then.
 I wouldn’t use any treatment now.”

 Kids with vitiligo are often subjected to bullying.
 Ava too had her share of challenges with bullying at school.
 “I experienced lots of bullying.
 I would come home and cry every day.
 My mom went to my school and worked it out with the principal.
 The most difficult time was when my vitiligo spread was getting very aggressive at the age of 7,” the London native pours her heart out.